-However, my regular haunt in Palermo was La Vucciria.
+However, my regular haunt for nightlife in Palermo was La Vucciria.
 Back in the days when the mafia were running rampant, Vucciria was a bit of a no-go zone.
 However, while it is definitely still a little seedy, I could not get enough of it.
 During the daytime, La Vucciria is a quiet marketplace with a handful of stalls selling fresh produce, household appliances and tacky souvenirs.
 At night, however, is when La Vucciria comes alive, and the bars along the cobbled streets all throw open their doors, local vendors set up even more street food stalls, and restaurants display their daily specials on blackboards outside.

 In La Vucciria you will find every kind of person imaginable.
 From artists to musicians, Spanish tourists to university students, hippies, goths, drag queens and a man who likes to cycle around blaring music and balancing a bottle of beer on his head, La Vucciria takes all sorts.
 La Vucciria is home to anyone and everyone, and this strange mismatch of people all party alongside one another on the cobbled streets until the sun comes up.